 Make Eye Contact Through The Camera

-One key mistake that many virtual interviewees make is to look directly at the video rather than at the camera.
+One critical mistake many virtual interviewees make is looking directly at the video rather than the camera.
 Looking at your camera can give the appearance of making direct eye contact, which is critical for any job interview.
 You may need to practice getting into the habit, or you could put a post-it note on your webcam to remind you to keep your eyes in the right place.

 Ask Questions